 - Resistance - 12.6 -15.6 Ohm

-If the resistance is not as specified, replace the solenoid valve.
+If the resistance differs from the specified value, replace the solenoid valve.